 When The Oprah Winfrey Show ended its historic run in 2011, Carter raised capital and co-founded New Chapter Entertainment.
 As CEO, her Chicago-based production company originated, developed, and produced unscripted TV shows for broadcast, cable, syndication, and new media.
 During that three-year run, Carter launched two talk shows for Telepictures TV (a division of Warner Brothers) – Just Keke on BET and Ice & Coco on FOX.
 She also developed and executive produced presentations, pilots, and shows for HGTV, Lifetime, Cooking Channel, Telepictures TV, TV One, BET, FOX, OWN, Tyler Perry Studios, and PBS.

-In her spare time, Candi is dedicated to building opportunities for children and adults with disabilities.
-Inspired by her 16-year-old son with special needs, Candi helps raise awareness for organizations serving the disability community and finding ways to promote inclusion in every aspect of society.
-She recently created an organization called, "We've Got Friends," a non-profit dedicated to helping teens with special needs develop friend groups of their very own.
-We've Got Friends currently runs four hangouts in New Jersey serving nearly 100 families per month.
-She's also member of several professional organizations including The Producers Guild, NY Women in Film and Television, The National Association of Black Journalists, The Links Incorporated and Alpha Kappa Alpha Sorority Inc. Candi lives in New Jersey with her husband and two children.
+In her spare time, Carter is dedicated to building opportunities for children and adults with disabilities.
+Inspired by her 18-year-old son with special needs, Carter helps raise awareness for organizations serving the disability community and finding ways to promote inclusion in every aspect of society.
+She created an organization called, "We've Got Friends", a non-profit dedicated to helping teens with special needs develop friend groups of their own.
+“We've Got Friends” currently runs hangouts in New Jersey and New York serving more than 100 families.